 Inheritance Tax threshold

-If your total estate (including your home) is worth more than the Inheritance Tax allowance (£450,000 in 2018–19 in the UK), the government will take 40% of the value of the estate in excess of the available threshold in Inheritance Tax, reducing the amount that goes to beneficiaries.
+If your total estate (including your home) is worth more than the Inheritance Tax allowance (up to £450,000 in 2018–19 in the UK), the government will take 40% of the value of the estate in excess of the available threshold in Inheritance Tax, reducing the amount that goes to beneficiaries.

-One exception may be if you inherited the assets of your deceased spouse or civil partner, in which case you may have inherited your spouse’s/civil partner’s Inheritance Tax allowance, granting you up to £900,000.
+One exception may be if you previously inherited the assets of your deceased spouse or civil partner, and they did not use up all of their own Inheritance Tax allowance.
+In this case you may have inherited some or all of your spouse’s/civil partner’s allowance, granting you an Inheritance Tax allowance of up to £900,000.
 This is called transfer of the nil-rate band.

 If you live for seven years after gifting the house (no matter what it’s worth), it will not be included in your estate for the purposes of Inheritance Tax.

 Read the Which?
-Money guide to Inheritance Tax, which explains rates and thresholds as well as the rules for married couples and civil partners.
+Money guide to Inheritance Tax, which explains rates and thresholds in more detail, as well as the rules for married couples and civil partners.

 Sharing a home